Twin Suns: Development and writing

 The episode was written and directed by series creator Dave Filoni (top), and co-written by co-executive producer Henry Gilroy (bottom).

 "Twin Suns" was written and directed by Star Wars Rebels (2014-2018) creator Dave Filoni, and co-written by series co-executive producer Henry Gilroy.
 Filoni was heavily involved in the creation of the episode on the belief that it would have major implications for all characters involved, including Ezra Bridger, the show's main protagonist.
 He personally storyboarded every scene beginning with Ezra's arrival on Tatooine, wanting to frame Ezra's quest to find Obi-Wan Kenobi as a step along his path to becoming a Jedi, which Filoni believes is "about selflessness and sacrificing to help others".
 The episode's story was worked out as early as August 2015, with its script being ready later that year.
 Design work finished by early 2016; character art from February 2016 was later uploaded to StarWars.com.

 Filoni had also directed the previous Cartoon Network animated series Star Wars: The Clone Wars (2008-2014), and felt a responsibility to end Darth Maul's story after bringing back the character in that series.
 (Note: Darth Maul was presumed dead after his defeat by Obi-Wan Kenobi in Star Wars Episode I: The Phantom Menace (1999).
 However, Maul was brought back in season 4 of Star Wars: The Clone Wars (2008-2014).)
 The Rebels production team consulted the Lucasfilm Story Group, which did not have any plans for Maul to appear in future Star Wars media.
+George Lucas had originally intended to bring Maul back in his plans for the Star Wars sequel trilogy as the universe's godfather of crime and master of Darth Talon, but those plans changed after he sold Lucasfilm to The Walt Disney Company in 2012.
 Maul's debut in the second season of Rebels was thus intended to be a one-off appearance; his death was to be at the hands of Darth Vader, but the writers felt that the two characters lacked an emotional connection and that Maul's death would overcomplicate an already loaded episode with Ahsoka Tano's confrontation with Vader.
 Maul continued to play a minor role in the third season, which Filoni decided would culminate in a meeting between Maul and Kenobi.
 Pablo Hidalgo, a member of the Lucasfilm Story Group, said the creative team wanted to end Maul's story in animation to match the medium he was resurrected in.
 Plans for Maul's involvement in the galaxy's criminal underworld, as depicted in the live-action film Solo: A Star Wars Story (2018), were left for the time period between The Clone Wars and Rebels.
 Maul would be later considered to appear in the Disney+ miniseries Obi-Wan Kenobi (2022), but director Deborah Chow chose to not use him as she believed Filoni "did a beautiful job telling that story already".